ML One

 Quiz time!

-- 1. Is there any face in this image?
+- 1. Is there a face in this image?

-- 2. Which grid in the image does it have a face?
+- 2. Which grid/square in this image contains a face?

 Quiz time!

-- 1. Is there any face in this image? (classification) ๐ŸŒถ๏ธ
+- 1. Is there a face in this image? (classification) ๐ถ๏ธ

-- 2. Which grid in the image does it have a face? (bounding box detection) ๐ŸŒถ๏ธ๐ŸŒถ๏ธ
+- 2. Which grid/square in this image contains a face? (bounding box detection) ๐ถ๏ธ๐ถ๏ธ

 Quiz time!

-- 1.Which grid in the image does it have a face?
+- 1.Which grid/square in this image contains a face?

 - 2. Where exactly in the detected face in the image does it have a right eye, a left eye, a nose, etc. ?